gktechspheres/gktechspheres/README.md

 **About Us**

-GKTechSphere is a dynamic freelancing company dedicated to delivering top-notch solutions to clients worldwide.
+GK TechSphere's is a dynamic freelancing company dedicated to delivering top-notch solutions to clients worldwide.
 We specialize in a wide range of services, including:

 **Technical Services**